ukgov-equality-hub/womens-business-council-website/app/about.md

 ## Objectives

 The WBC will be driving forward agreed work programmes that support women’s pay, progression, and productivity.
-This will support the government's growth mission and the forthcoming industrial strategy.
+This will support the government's [growth mission](https://www.gov.uk/missions/economic-growth) and the [industrial strategy](https://www.gov.uk/government/publications/industrial-strategy).

 ## Council members